-- Identify and protect primary carbon sinks in the municipal area - relating predominantly to Critical Biodiversity Areas and Environmental Support Areas; - 2.
-Promote walkable settlements with Non-Motorised Transport infrastructure and pedestrian friendly urban design; - 3.
-Promote renewable energy generation and use; - 4.
+Identify and protect primary carbon sinks in the municipal area - relating predominantly to Critical Biodiversity Areas and Environmental Support Areas as mapped in Figure 4.13 and Figure 4.20;

+- 2. Promote walkable settlements with non-motorised transport infrastructure and pedestrian friendly urban design; - Promote renewable energy generation and use; and - 4.
 Promote green-building principles in new builds and retrofitting of buildings;